awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/application_view.md

 weight: 65
 ---

 In this section, let us first check if our web application deployed successfully and working as expected.
-We will also check if ECS spreads our tasks across CP-OD and CP-SPOT capacity provides in accordance with the strategy we used during the service configuration.
+We will also check if ECS spreads our tasks across CP-OD and CP-SPOT capacity provides under the strategy we used during the service configuration.

 Get the DNS name of the Application Load Balancer from the output section of the CloudFormation stack.